Farzan-hq/Python_notes/Python Intermediate/10_Nested_loops.md

 ```
 https://www.w3schools.com/PYTHON/gloss_python_for_nested.asp
 ##NOTE##
-- the nmae of the two counters shoulde be different
+- the name of the two counters shoulde be different
 -